microsoft/semantic-kernel/README.md

 If you're interested in seeing a full end-to-end example of how to use Semantic Kernel, check out our [Chat Copilot](https://github.com/microsoft/chat-copilot) reference application.
 Chat Copilot is a chatbot that demonstrates the power of Semantic Kernel.
-By combining memory, planning, and AI plugins, Chat Copilot can have a conversation with you about any topic and autocomplete tasks.
+By combining plugins, planners, and persons, we demonstrate how you can build a chatbot that can maintain long-running conversations with users while also leveraging plugins to integrate with other services.

 ![Chat Copilot answering a question](https://learn.microsoft.com/en-us/semantic-kernel/media/chat-copilot-in-action.gif)

-You can find it's repo by navigating to its [GitHub repo](https://github.com/microsoft/chat-copilot).
+You can run the app yourself by downloading it from its [GitHub repo](https://github.com/microsoft/chat-copilot).

 ## Check out our other repos!